patrikx3/redis-ui/README.md

 ## Features

+* Please, careful, the values can show, but if you want to use binary data, only save, when you uploaded, an it says `[object ArrayBuffer]`, as you save a text and it will not work anymore after you download the binary data
 * Copying to the clipboard, it is only working with text.
 Binary data wil not work.
 Use the download binary button.
 * If you are using a value that is bigger than 0.5MB, it will say `[object ArrayBuffer]`, that is ok, for big values, use binary (upload binary, download binary)
 * You can download and upload binary files in string, hash, list, set and zset